pmiguelpinto90/ShiftDisplay/README.md

 * __set()__

-  * display.set(value[, alignment])
+  * display.set(number[, decimalPlaces][, leadingZeros][, alignment])
-  * display.set(valueReal[, decimalPlaces][, alignment])
+  * display.set(text[, alignment])
   * display.set(customs)
   * display.set(characters, dots)

-  Store a value to show next on the display.
+  Encode and store a value for showing next on the display.
 The entire previous value is cleared.

   `display`: object of type ShiftDisplay.

+  `number`: value to set, of type int, long, float, or double;
+  if is too big to fit in the display, it is trimmed according to alignment.

-  `value`: value to set, a number (int, long) or text (char, char array, string object);
+  `text`: value to set, of type char, char array, or string object;
-  text valid characters are `0-9 a-z A-Z -`, other characters are converted to a space;
+  valid characters are `0-9 a-z A-Z -`, other characters are converted to space;
   char array must be null-terminated;
   if is too big to fit in the display, it is trimmed according to alignment.

-  `valueReal`: value to set, a real number (float, double);
-  if is too big to fit in the display, it is trimmed according to alignment.

-  `alignment`: alignment of the value or valueReal on the display, a constant `ALIGN_LEFT` or `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

-  `decimalPlaces`: quantity of digits following the decimal point;
-  if is not specified, the default is 1.

   `customs`: array of bytes initialized with the custom characters to set, encoded in abcdefgp format, each byte is a character on the display, from left to right;
   array length must match display size.